tberriel/FeatSplat/README.md

   #### --rot_embedding
   Add this flag to concatenate the camera rotation encoded as Euler angles to the feature vectors before the MLP.
   #### --images_extension = ".png"
   Extension of the RGB images filed.
 For ScanNet++ dataset use ".JPG", (i.e. --image_extension .JPG ).
-Default = ".png"
+This flag is only taken into account for Blender like datasets.
+Default = ".png".
   #### --feature_lr_init
   Initial learning rate for Feature vectors.
 If --gaussian_splating is set, this will be the SHs learning rate.
 Default = 0.0025
   #### --feature_lr_final